PhillipJRoman/PhillipJRoman/README.md

 combat deployment to Iraq and a humanitarian deployment to Liberia.
-Then seven years with the FAA as an Airway Transportation System Specialist, maintaining airfield RF and navigation infrastructure across Alaska and Florida.
-Now I'm pointing that operational mindset at data problems.
+Then seven years with the FAA as an Airway Transportation System Specialist, maintaining airfield RF and navigation infrastructure across Alaska and then in Florida.
+Now I'm pointing that operational mindset at solving data problems.

 ### What I'm working on